jzc77/Udemy-MicroservicesCloud/section-3-restful-web-services/restful-web-services/restful-web-services/README.md

   - Useful when fields are not relevant for clients or contain sensitive info
   - Use @JsonIgnoreProperties, @JsonIgnore
 - **Dynamic filtering**
+  - Allows clients to specify which fields they want to include or exclude in the API response
+  - Gives clients more control over the data they receive
+  - Use @JsonFilter with FilterProvider
 - **Monitoring**